RU09342/lab-3-interrupts-and-timers-mammarelm7/Button Interrupt/README.md

 # Lab 3: Button Interrupt
-changes speed of blinking led based on button press, uses interrupts slow = 1 press, medium = 2 presses, fast = 3 presses, cycles back
+changes speed of blinking led based on button press, uses interrupts slow = 1 press, medium = 2 presses, fast = 3 presses, cycles back.
+The only differences between the code is the button port.
+When the button is pressed, the Port interrupt is fired.
+Then depending on the value in count, the led will blink a different speed based on for loop delays.

 ## MSP430F5529
 Button: P1.1